Kris Fair: Education

+Electoral reform

+During the 2026 legislative session, Fair introduced a bill that would allow unaffiliated voters to change their party affiliation at the polls to vote in partisan primary elections.

+In March 2026, during debate on a bill that would replace the party central committee appointment process used to fill vacancies in the Maryland General Assembly with special elections held at the same time as regular state primary elections, Fair amended the bill to include language clarifying language around how Maryland's congressional districts could be drawn.

 Immigration

 In October 2025, Fair said he supported repealing the 287(g) program, which allows U.S. Immigration and Customs Enforcement (ICE) to train law enforcement officers to ask the immigration status of arrested individuals, calling the program an "unnecessary redundancy" that undermines residents' faith in local law enforcement.
+In September 2026, following a violent ICE confrontation with protesters in Frederick, Maryland, Fair called on Congress to "utilize their unilateral power that they have to rein in these out-of-control federal agents".

 Social issues

 Fair supported a bill introduced by Delegate Karen Lewis Young during the 2020 legislative session that would prohibit hospitals and related institutions from discriminating against admitting or providing care to people on the basis of "sex, sexual orientation, gender identity, religion or creed, citizenship, age, physical or mental disability, [or] genetic information".
 In January 2024, he spoke against proposed bills to ban transgender students from competing on girls' sports teams in schools and another that would ban sexually explicit materials from school libraries.
-During the 2025 legislative session, Fair introduced the Carlton R. Smith Act, a bill to remove a criminal penalty for intentionally transferring HIV to another person.
+During the 2025 legislative session, Fair introduced the Carlton R. Smith Act, a bill to remove a criminal penalty for intentionally transferring HIV to another person, which passed and was signed into law by Governor Wes Moore.
+During the 2026 legislative session, he introduced a bill that would require insurers to cover a 12-month refill period for hormone replacement therapy and birth control prescriptions.